 Legacy campaigns are the previous campaigns generated in Campaign before enabling the software integration.
-In any Organizational Operations, Campaign is the integrated environment, which can be setup to access legacy campaigns, which are of two types: -
+In any Organizational Operations, a Campaign is an integrated environment, which can be set up to access legacy campaigns, which are of two types: -

-A cell is list of identifiers such as customer with their IDs from the relevant database.
-Cells can be generated by setting up and running the data manipulation processes in its flowcharts.
+A cell is a list of identifiers such as customers with their IDs from the relevant database.
+Cells can be generated by setting up and running the data manipulation processes in their flowcharts.
 These output cells are also used as input for other processes in the same flowchart.
-There are no limits in creating of the number of cells.
+There are no limits in creating the number of cells.

 Levels of Security in Campaign are applied in two stages:

-Prior designing any campaigns, we should design it on paper and decide the objective for the campaign.
-Once we have designed on paper, you need to execute in Campaign by generating one or more flowcharts to achieve the objectives.
-A campaign consists of one or more flowcharts, which consists of interrelated processes.
+Prior to designing any campaign, we should design it on paper and decide the objective for the campaign.
+Once we have designed it on paper, you need to execute it in the Campaign by generating one or more flowcharts to achieve the objectives.
+A campaign consists of one or more flowcharts, which consist of interrelated processes.

 Following is the method to create a campaign

-While creating an interactive flowchart in Campaign, we need to through following steps: -
+While creating an interactive flowchart in Campaign, we need to through the following steps: -

 Validation ensures that the processes within the flowchart are appropriately set up.